mungewell/openDR-Remote/README.md

 Construction:
 * All packets start with 0x44, 0x52 ("DR") and are nominally 14 bytes long.
 * Packets are padded with 0x00 upto complete size.
-* If the 3rd byte is 0xF0 it is an extended packet and the additional number of bytes is in the 13th+14th byte. (...:05:68 = 0x0568 = 1384, add 14 to
-  give 1398 byte packet)
+* The 3rd byte can signal it is an extended packet and the additional number of bytes is in the 13th+14th byte. (...:05:68 = 0x0568 = 1384, add 14 to give 1398 byte packet).
+Long packets seen with 0xF0, 0x40.
 * Some TCP/IP packets contain multiple Tascam packets, this may just be an articfact of wireshark.
 None the less they seem to be treated same as seperate packets.